Provence-Alpes-Côte d'Azur: Political tendencies

-In the recent years, The Republicans have gained strong support in the region.
+In recent years, The Republicans have gained strong support in the region.
 Following the 2015 regional election, the party took control of the regional executive, which had been previously controlled by the Socialist Party (PS).
 Christian Estrosi succeeded Michel Vauzelle as President of the Regional Council.
 The 2015 election was also a show of force for the National Front (FN), led by Marion Maréchal-Le Pen, which garnered over 45% of the vote in the second round.
 The Socialist Party lost all representation at the regional level.
 The French Communist Party (PCF) historically had several strongholds in the region from the 1920s onward, including Aubagne, Draguignan, La Ciotat, Beausoleil, Martigues, Gardanne, Arles as well as some suburbs of Marseille, although not enough to win regional elections; the party usually received about 10% of the vote.
 In the 2002 presidential election, this declined to 4%.
 In 2007, it dropped below 2%.
 Nowadays the main competition in regional politics is between the right-wing The Republicans and the far-right National Rally (formerly National Front).
 In the second round of the 2021 regional election, The Republicans received 57.3% of the vote against the National Rally's 42.7% with a list led by Thierry Mariani.
 The Socialist Party, present in the first round on a joint list led by Europe Ecology – The Greens, failed again to win any seats.
 The 2022 presidential election marked the first time a far-right candidate won a majority of the vote in the second round in Provence-Alpes-Côte d'Azur.
 Marine Le Pen won a majority of the vote in three of the six departments (55.1% in Var, 52% in Vaucluse and 51.5% in Alpes-de-Haute-Provence); her respective scores in the remaining three (49.9% in Alpes-Maritimes, 47.9% in Bouches-du-Rhône and 44.9% in Hautes-Alpes) were superior to her national total (41.5%).